enricllagostera/cart215-2019/slides/week-04-design-chance/notes.md

 --

-Consider how **scarcity** can be mapped to the physical / cognitive aspects of a game.
+Consider how **scarcity** can be mapped to the motor / cognitive aspects of a game.

 ---

 ### The implied non-disabled player

-The chapter does not discuss how the concept of "twitch" skills does not address issues of accessibility and challenge and disabled players.
+The chapter does not discuss how the concept of "twitch" skills does not address issues of **accessibility and challenge**.
+In different ways, dominant game design convention and practice serve as _barriers for access_ which block players with specific health conditions or impairments from enjoying games.
+How to design inclusively is a key issue for game designers.

---

-In different ways, dominant game design convention and practice serve as _disabling infrastructures_ or _barriers for access_.
-This is an important issue when considering our role as designers.

 --